S M Sehgal Foundation: Transform Lives one school at a time

 The Transform Lives program initiated by S M Sehgal Foundation offers to create a conducive environment for schoolchildren studying in government schools, by providing them various amenities, such as access to clean drinking water, improved sanitation facilities, a school environment that is conducive to learning, and training in digital and life skills awareness.
 The program also encourages parents, teachers, and children to increase enrollment and decrease dropout rates in rural government schools, with a particular focus on girls.
 Additionally, School Management Committees (SMCs) are given assistance and training to enhance their abilities and ensure the school functions effectively and continuously.

 Outreach for Development

-Outreach for Development initiatives facilitates participation and positive social change in rural communities by creating awareness and sharing knowledge.
-The program employs a well-balanced rural community media mix including a rural community radio station (Alfaz-e-Mewat), social media, and other print, visual and interactive formats to strengthen and promote opinions favorable to the attainment of rural development goals.
-Reliable and timely information is shared in an easy-to-understand manner to stimulate dialogue and engagement that positively influence behavior changes.
-By providing a platform for grassroots communities to voice their views, people are encouraged to identify important issues affecting their lives and to work together to resolve them.
-Last-mile outreach activities bridge the large information divide and accelerate social change by bringing local voices and their concerns to the forefront.
+Outreach for Development initiatives facilitates civil participation and measurable social progress in rural communities by creating awareness and sharing knowledge.
+The program employs a rural community media mix including a rural community radio station (Alfaz-e-Mewat), social media, and other print, visual and interactive formats to strengthen and promote the attainment of rural development goals.
+Information is shared to stimulate dialogue and engagement to influence behaviour changes.
+By providing a platform for grassroots communities to voice their views, people are encouraged to identify issues affecting their lives and to work together to resolve them.
+Last-mile outreach activities mitigate the large information divide for acceleration of social change by bringing local voices and their concerns to the forefront.